-- Tiny Countries is an app with a slightly different approach to Geography This app has kids using characters and their knowledge of geography to try to solve missions.
-It has 15 missions over 6 continents with 75 countries to be mastered.
-There is also an animated interface to learn about countries, their capitals and famous monuments.
+- Tiny Countries is an app with a slightly different approach to Geography.
+This app has kids using characters and their knowledge of geography to try to solve missions.
+It has 15 tasks over six continents, with 75 countries to be mastered.
+There is also an animated interface to learn about countries, their capitals, and famous monuments.

 - Kids Planet Discovery is an app that helps kids discover the world with games and adventures all about cultures, animals, music, dresses, geography.
 This app contains 100 games & 80 videos about our Planet.

-So as you can see, there is no shortage of fun resources that you can use to help your kids learn a little bit about geography and about the world.
-If you have any great resources please let us know in the comments below.
+So as you can see, there is no shortage of fun resources that you can use to help your kids learn a little bit about geography and the world.
+If you have any great resources, please let us know in the comments below.

-So if your kids are showing an interest in chemistry or you would like them to start to learn about it, we have found lots of really good introductory resources that will hopefully show them that learning about chemistry and science can be super fun and exciting.
+So if your kids are showing an interest in chemistry or you would like them to start to learn about it, we have found lots of excellent introductory resources that will hopefully lead them that learning about chemistry and science can be super fun and exciting.

 Best Chemistry Books for Kids

 The best way to introduce chemistry to young kids is to show them what chemistry can do.
-There are lots of fantastic books that have experiments for kids, as well as some really good books with overviews of what chemistry is all about.
-Our favourite chemistry books for kids are:
+There are lots of fantastic books that have experiments for kids, as well as some excellent books with overviews of what chemistry is all about.
+Our favorite chemistry books for kids are:

 - Basher Science: Chemistry: Getting a Big Reaction (ages 9+) by Simon Basher and Dan Green The Basher Science series are small, visually appealing books that turn ideas and elements of a particular topic into characters.
-The chemistry book in this series covers things like basic states, atoms, ions, nanoparticles, pH, combustion and lots of other stuff.
-It’s a very good overview of matter and the ways in which things interact, combine and change.
+The chemistry book in this series covers things like basic states, atoms, ions, nanoparticles, pH, combustion, and lots of other stuff.
+It’s a perfect overview of matter and how things interact, combine, and change.

-- DK Eyewitness Books: Chemistry (for ages 8-12) by Ann Newmark The DK Eyewitness books are always nicely done and this one is no exception.
-It’s another really good overview of facts about chemistry, including information about the traditions of ancient alchemy and the technology of today.
+- DK Eyewitness Books: Chemistry (for ages 8-12) by Ann Newmark The DK Eyewitness books are always nicely done, and this one is no exception.
+It’s another excellent overview of facts about chemistry, including information about the traditions of ancient alchemy and the technology of today.
 Each page is packed with beautiful pictures and lots of information about chemistry and how the world works.

-- The Book of Totally Irresponsible Science: 64 Daring Experiments for Young Scientists by Sean Connolly (for kids ages 9-15, although you could go as young as 6 with parental supervision) The experiments in this book are simple and fun.
-The author tells the reader how long the experiment will take and whether there are any risks or danger.
-At the end of each experiment he describes the scientific reason for the results.
-A great thing about this book is that none of the ingredients are hard to find, everything can be made with household products and the instructions are easy enough that a child is able to follow them.
+- The Book of Totally Irresponsible Science: 64 Daring Experiments for Young Scientists by Sean Connolly (for kids ages 9-15, although you could go as young as 6 with parental supervision) The experiments in this book are fun and straightforward.
+The author tells the reader how long the experiment will take and whether there are any risks or dangers.
+At the end of each experiment, he describes the scientific reason for the results.
+A great thing about this book is that none of the ingredients are hard to find, everything can be made with household products, and the instructions are easy enough that a child can follow them.

-- Naked Eggs and Flying Potatoes: Unforgettable Experiments That Make Science Fun by Steve Spangler (for kids ages 9+) is a very popular book, especially with homeschoolers.
-The instructions are easy to understand, and the full color photographs and simple along with the directions, help kids figure out how to complete the experiments.
-The science behind the experiments is also well-explained and engaging and the experiments use items that are everyday household items.
+- Naked Eggs and Flying Potatoes: Unforgettable Experiments That Make Science Fun by Steve Spangler (for kids ages 9+) is a top-rated book, especially with homeschoolers.
+The instructions are easy to understand, and the full-color photographs and simple, along with the directions, help kids figure out how to complete the experiments.
+The science behind the experiments is also well-explained and engaging, and the experiments use items that are everyday household items.